hemachandsai/epf-esign-automation/README.md

 <hr/>

 ## What is this project for
- - Recently <b>EPFO</b> has made completion of E-Nomination process mandatory for all
- - But the site is quite buggy and un-responsive most of the times.
+ - Recently <b>EPFO</b> has made completion of E-Nomination process mandatory for all, but the site is quite buggy and un-responsive most of the times.
- - This projects helps to complete the ESign process through automation without having to go through the hectic process and saves lot of time.
+ - This project helps to complete the ESign process through automation without having to go through the hectic process and saves lot of time.
 It uses [Electron Framework](https://www.electronjs.org/) and [Nightmare](https://github.com/segmentio/nightmare) under the hoods for browser automation.
+ - This tool can be left running in the background(visible browser or headless mode) and it keeps on retrying the submission with an increasing delay(max value of 5 minutes)

 ## How to use
 - Download the latest binary from the [releases section](https://github.com/hemachandsai/epf-esign-automation/releases) depending on the target platform